1j01/tiamblia-game/README.md

-		double click on a selected entity to edit the entity (should always make it the only selected entity) click on a selected entity to make it the only selected entity drag outside of any entity to select entities (w/ a selection box) click on an entity to select that entity shift+click or ctrl+click on an entity to toggle the selected state of that entity
+		double click on a selected entity to edit the entity (should always make it the only selected entity) click on a selected entity to make it the only selected entity drag on a non-selected entity to select that entity and move it drag outside of any entity to select entities (w/ a selection box) click on an entity to select that entity shift+click or ctrl+click on an entity to toggle the selected state of that entity